huishenlab/biscuit/docs/glossary.md

 ## General Terms

-  - **Coverage:** Fraction of the genome that has been sequenced to a given *depth*.
+  - **Coverage:** Average number of reads covering each base in the genome.
-  - **Depth:** Average number of reads covering each each base in the genome.
+  - **Depth:** Number of reads covering a given base in the genome.
-  - **Watson/Forward/Top Strand:** DNA strand where reading from the 5' to 3' end proceeds from left to right.
-The choice of the Watson and Crick strands is arbitrary, but a consistent definition should be used across an entire chromosome.
+  - **Top/Forward/Watson Strand:** DNA strand where reading from the 5' to 3' end proceeds from left to right.
+The choice of the Top and Bottom strands is arbitrary, but a consistent definition should be used across an entire chromosome.
-  - **Crick/Reverse/Bottom Strand:** DNA strand where reading from the 5' to 3' end proceeds from right to left.
-The choice of the Watson and Crick strands is arbitrary, but a consistent definition should be used across an entire chromosome.
+  - **Bottom/Reverse/Crick Strand:** DNA strand where reading from the 5' to 3' end proceeds from right to left.
+The choice of the Top and Bottom strands is arbitrary, but a consistent definition should be used across an entire chromosome.
   - **CpG (CG) Dinucleotide:** A cytosine-guanine dinucleotide (often referred to as just CpG).
 Most DNA methylation occurs in at CpG sites.
+  - **CpH (CH) Dinucleotide:** A dinucleotide of a cytosine followed by a adenine, thymine, or another cytosine (i.e., not a guanine).
+Most of these are unmethylated, although there is some biological instances of CpA methylation.
   - **CpG Terminology:**
     - *CpG Island:* Region of about 200 bp (or longer) in length with a GC percentage greater than 50% and has an observed to expected CpG ratio greater than 60%.